At P&N, we believe in the power of &. We know that when people work together, individuals, families, groups and our community will flourish.

 This program helps individuals, couples and families who are facing hardship or have basic needs that are not being met.
 Any existing P&N Bank member can nominate someone for assistance at any time of the year by applying on the P&N Bank website.

-Since its launch, Helping &nds Individuals has helped many Western Australian families in their hour of need:
+Since its launch, Helping &nds Individuals has helped hundreds of Western Australian families in their time of need:

 Only P&N Bank members can nominate, but the person you nominate to receive the support does not need to be a P&N Bank member.

-When people work together, our community flourishes.
-Across WA there are many deserving groups who are working tirelessly to support those in need, but sometimes those groups need a Helping &nd too!
+Across WA there are many deserving community groups and charities who are working tirelessly to support those in need, but sometimes those groups need a Helping &nd too!

-Helping &nds groups is our quarterly contribution program where, through member nominations on our website, we provide assistance to community groups or small not-for-profit organisations.
+Helping &nds Groups is our quarterly grants program where, through member nominations on our website, we provide assistance to community groups or not-for-profit organisations.

 Some of the groups we've helped include:

-Only P&N Bank members can nominate a group, but the group nominated is not required to be a P&N Bank member.
+Only P&N Bank members can nominate a group, but the group nominated is not required to bank with P&N.